Bellagio (resort): Accolades

 Bellagio is a member of The Leading Hotels of the World, and various organizations have ranked the resort highly.
 By 2001, it had achieved a four-star rating from Mobil Travel Guide.
 That year, it became the first hotel-casino to win the AAA Five Diamond Award.
 It was also the second Las Vegas hotel to win the award, after the Four Seasons in 1999.
 In 2010, Bellagio won its 10th consecutive Five Diamond Award, the first Strip resort to do so.
 As of 2020, it had won the Five Diamond Award 18 consecutive times.

 Bellagio placed eighth in the 2003 Zagat Survey of U.S. hotel resorts, while its restaurants ranked 12th in the category of top dining.
 Bellagio has also made the Condé Nast Traveler Gold List numerous times, beginning in 2005.
 A 2005 study by Majestic Research, polling more than 400 out-of-state residents, found Bellagio to be the favorite resort among tourists, with 18 percent support.
 Another study polled tourists who visited Las Vegas in 2005, and Bellagio was named the city's top "must-see" resort, while the fountains were named best "must-see" attraction.
 In 2010, Travel + Leisure ranked it 31st on a list of top hotels in large U.S. and Canadian cities.
 Travelocity ranked it in sixth place in a 2011 list of top 10 Las Vegas hotels, based on guest reviews.

 The resort's Picasso restaurant has also been critically acclaimed, receiving the AAA Five Diamond and Mobil Five-Star awards by the end of 2001.
 In 2010, the restaurant won its 10th Five Diamond Award, while Le Cirque won its 8th.
-Bellagio was the only hotel in the U.S. to have two Five Diamond restaurants.
+Bellagio is the only hotel in the United States to have two Five Diamond restaurants.